East Asia: Contemporary era

 After a century of exploitation by the European and Japanese colonialists, post-colonial East Asia saw the defeat and occupation of Japan by the victorious Allies.
 The end of World War II did not result in east Asian countries obtaining independence or national unification.
 Independence and national unification were primary concerns for the first generation of east Asian post-World War II leaders.

 The Chinese Civil War resumed after the defeat of the Japanese, with the Communists defeating the Nationalist Republic of China government.
 The government of the Republic of China retreated to Taiwan and the People's Republic of China was proclaimed on 1 October 1949.

 Post-war, the Korean peninsula was partitioned, leading to the development of the Democratic People's Republic of Korea (North Korea) and the Republic of Korea (South Korea).
 The Korean War (1950–1953) increased regional and international tensions.
 The northeast part of East Asia hardened along communist and anti-communist lines.
 South Korea, Taiwan, and the United States have increased their ties.

 During the latter half of the 20th century, the region would see the post war economic miracle of Japan, which ushered in three decades of unprecedented growth, only to experience an economic slowdown during the 1990s, but nonetheless Japan continues to remain a global economic power.
 East Asia would also see the economic rise of Hong Kong, South Korea, and Taiwan, in addition to the respective handovers of Hong Kong and Macau near the end of the 20th century.

-The onset of the 21st century in East Asia led to the integration of Mainland China into the global economy through its entry in the World Trade Organization while also enhancing its emerging international status as a potential world power reinforced with its aim of restoring its historical established significance and enduring international prominence in the world economy.
+The onset of the 21st century in East Asia led to the integration of China into the global economy through its entry in the World Trade Organization while also enhancing its emerging international status as a potential world power reinforced with its aim of restoring its historical established significance and enduring international prominence in the world economy.

 As of at least 2022, the region is more peaceful, integrated, wealthy, and stable than at any time in the previous 150 years.